Getting to and around CambridgeFinding your way to school

 Book a smooth arrival

-For a smooth arrival, we can arrange for a taxi transfer to pick you up from your terminal or airport, and take you direct to Bell at Stephen Perse.
+For a smooth arrival, we can arrange for a taxi transfer to pick you up from your terminal or airport, and take you directly to Bell Cambridge.
 Booking this service is simple and easy.
 Select the ‘airport transfer’ option on your booking or enrolment form when applying.

 If you have already received your booking confirmation, we can still arrange this for you.
 Simply contact our multi-lingual customer service team.